vyos/vyos-documentation/docs/installation/image.rst

    so you don't need to worry about that.
 Each image has a unique copy of its configuration.

-If you have access to the console, there is a another way to select your booting image: reboot and use the GRUB menu at startup.
+If you have access to the console, there is an another way to select your booting image: reboot and use the GRUB menu at startup.